Dutch Baby Pancake

 - Maple syrup, powdered sugar, and fresh berries.

-- Make a batch of cinnamon apples to serve with it!
+- Make a batch of cinnamon apples to top your pancake.

 - Try different fruit syrups instead of maple syrup.